 4200.
 Urban Sociology (3).
-Pr., SOCI 2000, junior or senior standing.
+Pr., SOCI 2000.

 Examines the city in historical and contemporary contexts.
 Also focuses on an examination of the internal structure and functioning of the city, including ecological patterns, power arrangements, community institutions, minority group relations, class systems, and demographic characteristics.